wissehes/wissehes.nl/content/skills/index.md

 * XCode

 I use VSCode for basically all programming I do, except for when I'm working with Swift.
 Then I use Xcode.

+## 💻 Other computer stuff

+* macOS
+* Ubuntu (desktop/server)
+* Debian

+I do all my programming on my macbook, and I've been using macs for a long time.
+I'm also using a Mac Mini running macOS as home server (home assistant, docker, jellyfin, dns, etc.).
+Ubuntu is nicer for running servers though...
+Beceause of that, i'm also running an ubuntu virtual machine on it for running things like my vpn.

 ## Languages

 * Dutch (native)